NandiniNayak/toy_robot_simulator/README.md

 - robot should rotate right
 - robot should rotate left
 - robot shouldn\'t exit the table
+- should suggest a turn if robot cannot be moved on the table in a particular direction
 - robot should report its position
 - robot should ignore invalid commands